 What is the MRT?

 The MRT is Bangkok’s integrated rapid transit system, offering fast, efficient, and comfortable transportation across the capital.
 It originally launched with the mostly underground Blue Line, Bangkok’s first metro line.
-Since then, the network has expanded to include the elevated Purple Line and the monorail-style Pink Line and Yellow Line.
+Since then, the network has expanded to include the elevated Purple Line, as well as the monorail-style Pink Line, now officially known as the Wiwat Nakhon Line, and the Yellow Line.

 Underground Blue Line stations are clean, air-conditioned, and provide a welcome escape from Bangkok’s heat and humidity.
 In contrast, the elevated stations (on the Pink, Yellow, and Purple Lines) are open-air and warmer, but they’re generally covered and well-maintained.
 Trains across all lines are equipped with strong air-conditioning and can feel quite cold.